‘Big Brother 19’ Spoilers: Alex Evicted On Split Vote – Paul Won ‘BB19’ HoH Tonight

 Jury votes for and against Paul

 While Cody was sent out thanks to Paul’s scheming, he grudgingly admires his game play.
 Plus, Josh went on a rampage against Cody that was ceaseless.
 Mark was also hounded relentlessly by Josh before he adopted his late-in-the-game crying and feeling guilty attitude.
-Elena should stick with Mark and Cody so that would be three votes for Paul.
-Matt and Raven were locked tight with Paul and not particular fans of Josh, so that would push Paul to five votes.
+Elena should stick with Mark and Cody, so that would be three votes for Paul.
+Matt and Raven were locked tight with Paul and are not particular fans of Josh, so that would push Paul to five votes.
 Jason and Alex are a question since Josh blew up Paul in the exit video for Jason.
 But those two votes shouldn’t matter.
 Kevin should also vote for Paul and so would Christmas.

 Big Brother 19 spoilers tease Josh might have shot himself in the foot missing this split vote eviction opportunity to keep Alex.
 She’s a strong competitor and might have beaten Kevin, Christmas, and Paul in the upcoming HoH comp.
 That would have given Josh and Alex the chance to team up to take out Paul who’s easily the biggest threat in the house and a lock to win BB19.
 Paul handed Josh the biggest game opportunity, and Josh wimped out.
-He could have stopped Paul and now it seems like nothing can especially since Paul is now the reigning HoH with lots of power heading into the back to back evictions this week on Big Brother.
+He could have stopped Paul, and now it seems like nothing can especially since Paul is now the reigning HoH with lots of power heading into the back-to-back evictions this week on Big Brother.

 Catch up on Alex’s promise to sway jury votes for Paul, Raven’s last night of lies in the BB19 house, and Christmas’ ride or die revelation with Paul.
 Check back for more Big Brother 19 spoilers and news.